benoit-pereira-da-silva/raffut-portaudio/README.md

 # raffut-portaudio
-Add PortAudio support for [raffut](https://github.com/benoit-pereira-da-silva/raffut)
+Added Raw PortAudio support for [raffut](https://github.com/benoit-pereira-da-silva/raffut)

+The portaudio flavour may be more efficient than miniaudio's.
+It allows to define the udp buffer size and may provide very low latency support.

 # build
 1. Install "portaudio".